 We grant restricted stock units ("RSUs") or restricted stock awards ("RSAs") to our employees and these equity awards generally have only a service condition.
 We grant RSUs to our executives that generally have a service and performance condition or a service and market condition.
 Performance conditions contained in an equity award are generally tied to our financial performance.
 We assess the probability of meeting these performance conditions on a quarterly basis.
 The majority of our RSUs vest over four years, although certain equity awards for executives vest over a range of two to four years.
-Our RSAs vest over three years.
-The valuation of RSUs and RSAs with only a service condition or a service and performance condition requires no significant assumptions as the fair value for these types of equity awards is based solely on the fair value of our stock price on the date of grant.
+Our RSAs with only a service condition or a service and performance condition requires no significant assumptions as the fair value for these types of equity awards is based solely on the fair value of our stock price on the date of grant.
 We use a Monte Carlo simulation option-pricing model to determine the fair value of RSUs with a service and market condition.